MENU

 • The Grand Canal: The obvious way to ride the Grand Canal is on a Gondola.
 This costs €80 per gondola (with six people max) in the daytime, or €100 sunset and later.
 Prices are fixed, so check current gondola prices, and do not let anyone overcharge you.
 If you’re traveling Venice on a budget, I’ve got you covered!
 Instead of the gondola, you can ride the vaporetto between San Marco and the train station.
 This will be “free,” since the vaporetto pass for the Burano and Murano day trip you took earlier is still valid!
 I reeeeally recommend timing this during sunset.
 It’s so pretty (and a lot less hectic).

 Phew – that was a lot.
 After ten days in Italy, your epic vacation has come to an end!
-You’ll need to get out of Milan.
-Milan’s international airport is Milan Malpensa (MXP).
-There are a couple ways you can get to MXP airport from Milan’s city center.
+You’ll need to get out of Venice.
+Venice’s international airport is Venice Marco Polo Airport (VCE).
+There are a couple ways you can get to VCE airport from Venice’s city center.

 Adjustments to this Ten Day Italy Itinerary:

-• Starting in Milan instead of in Rome: You can absolutely do this itinerary in the opposite order as I have listed.
+• Starting in Venice instead of in Rome: You can absolutely do this itinerary in the opposite order as I have listed.
 I just personally would want to start in Rome.

 • Visiting Siena instead of Milan: If you already know you have no interest in Milan, consider replacing that day with adding an extra night in Florence.
 From there, you can make an easy day trip into Siena (or any other town in Tuscany!).